philipdarlo/laravel8/README.md

 Your vagrant box should now be running with access here:
 `http://homestead.test`

+# Once running
+ssh into the server using `vagrant ssh`

+Then CD to the code directory

+Then run `php artisan migrate --seed`

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.